 Wash and shave (if applicable) the area/s to be treated.
 Avoid make-up, moisturizer and sunscreen on the day of treatment.
 (Also, practice sun protection of the areas to be treated for at least one to two weeks prior the day of treatment.)
 Eat your regular diet and take all of your regular daily medications.
 Bring a wide brimmed hat and UVA & UVB SPF 30 or > sunscreen with you on the day of treatment.

-Wear comfortable casual protective clothes, depending treatment sites.
+Wear comfortable casual protective clothes for the sites to be treated.
 Bring gloves or a long sleeve shirt if having hands or forearms treated.

 You do not need a driver unless you are planning on taking a sedative.

-Since you may be at the office for a couple of hours, you may want to bring along water and reading material or an iphone / ipad to help relax and pass the time during your PDT incubation time and treatment.
+Since you may be at the office for a couple of hours, you may want to bring along water and reading material or an iphone / ipad to help pass the time during your PDT incubation period.

 How is recovery?